mminer/big-image-recorder/README.md

 The arguments can contain the same wildcards as the file name.
 Use these to specify the frame, rows, and columns, e.g. `-mode concatenate -tile
 <Columns>x image_<Frame>*.png <Frame>.png`.

+## Caveats

+Stitching together individual tiles works poorly with some post-processing effects.
+Vignette, for example, gets applied after the camera renders, and when you stitch the tile images together it leaves noticeable seams where the edges meet.
+For best results, turn off all screen space effects.